Elite50/slate/source/index.html.md

 Parameter|Required?|Description
 ---------|---------|-----------
-client_id|Yes|The `client_id` provided by your Crowdskout community manager redirect_uri|Yes|Where to redirect the user after authorization; must be provided to community manager response_type|Yes|Must always be `code` state|No|Unique identifier to protect against CSRF
+client_id|Yes|The `client_id` provided by a community manager redirect_uri|Yes|Where to redirect the user after authorization; must be the same as you provided to a community manager response_type|Yes|Must always be `code` state|No|Unique identifier to protect against CSRF